equinor/webviz-subsurface/webviz-subsurface.md

 <!-- tab:Data input -->

-The input data consists of 2 different file types.<br>
+a) The required input data consists of 2 different file types.<br>

 1) Observation and meta data csv file (one per attribute):
 This csv file must contain the 5 column headers "EAST" (or "X_UTME"),